describr/versions/Front-END-URL-STRUCT.md

-# Structure of Front-end User Profiles and Account Page URLs
+# URL Structure of Front-end User Profiles and Account Page

 20 January 2026